Free Legal Dictionary – User Supplied Legal Definitions

 A.

 Abscond: used when vanishing away to travel covertly in secret.
-Hence, out of the court’s jurisdiction to improperly leave steal property and run away
+Hence, it is out of the court’s jurisdiction to improperly leave stolen property and run away.

-Abstention: when one court won’t exercise jurisdiction and instead defers to a different court.
-Therefore, taking under submission pending what is determined by the lower court
+Abstention: when one court won’t exercise jurisdiction and defers to a different court.
+Therefore, taking under submission is pending what the lower court determines.

 Abuse of Discretion: legal standard applied by courts of appeal to review whether or not agencies’ discretion.
-Most noteworthy, the trial court, administrative agencies, and other entities exceeded the power the trial court had when it ruled
+Most noteworthy, the trial court, administrative agencies, and other entities exceeded the trial court’s power when it ruled.

 Abuse of Process: the improper use of the legal process for an improper purpose